-The Department offers two LSA programs, one in Barcelona, Spain (Fall, Winter and Spring) and one in Buenos Aires, Argentina (Winter and Spring).
+The Department offers two LSA programs, one in Barcelona, Spain (Winter and Spring) and one in Buenos Aires, Argentina (Winter and Spring).
 Each program is led by a faculty member of the Department of Spanish and Portuguese.
 Students live with Spanish-speaking families for the entire term.
-The program offers Spanish 3 (Advanced language instruction), Spanish 5 (Introduction to Mexican/Spanish Civilization) and Spanish 6 (Introduction to Hispanic Literatures).
+The program offers Spanish 3 (Advanced language instruction), Spanish 5 (Introduction to History and Culture) and Spanish 6 (Introduction to Hispanic Literatures).
 To qualify for a program, a student must have achieved a minimum grade of B- in Spanish 2, or the equivalent preparation, and be accepted into the program.

 Barcelona is a beautiful city located on a narrow Mediterranean coastal plain of northeastern Spain, with a population of nearly 2 million.
 The old city lies close to the harbor.
 Its chief feature is Las Ramblas, a broad tree-lined avenue leading to the Plaza de Cataluña.
 Wide boulevards occupying the site of ancient walls surround the precinct.
 The old city contains remains of the Roman settlement, a medieval cathedral and many ancient palaces and houses.